Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Synchronization vs Kinetic Roughening

 Two further aspects of surface growth, which have been the focus of much recent research, will turn out to be indispensable for the analysis of the synchronization problem.
-In a sense, they both challenge the traditional characterization of kinetic-roughening universality classes in terms of just two independent exponents appearing in the FV dynamic scaling Ansatz, Eq.\ (\ref{fv}).
+They both challenge the traditional characterization of kinetic-roughening universality classes in terms of just two independent exponents appearing in the FV dynamic scaling Ansatz, Eq.\ (\ref{fv}).
 One is the existence of growth processes with {\it anomalous scaling} properties \cite{schroeder93,dassarma,krug97,lopez,ramasco,cuerno04}.
-While for standard FV systems height fluctuations at local scales $\ell \ll L$ behave like the global fluctuations at distances comparable with the system size $L$ (namely, with the same roughness exponent), in systems displaying anomalous scaling the local width scales as $w(\ell,t\gg \ell^z) = \ell^{\alpha_\text{loc}}$, with $\alpha_\text{loc} \neq \alpha$, so that local and global fluctuations scale with different roughness exponents.
+While for standard FV systems height fluctuations at local distances $\ell \ll L$ scale with the same roughness exponent as global fluctuations do at distances comparable with the system size $L$, in systems displaying anomalous scaling local and global fluctuations scale with different roughness exponents, i.e. $w(\ell,t\gg \ell^z) \sim \ell^{\alpha_\text{loc}}$ with $\alpha_\text{loc} \neq \alpha$.